VouDoo/vagrant-teamspeak-server/README.md

-# Vagrantfile: TeamSpeak server inside a CentOS 7 box
+# Vagrant - TeamSpeak server

 An easy way to get an operational TeamSpeak server in no time ;)